‘Teen Mom OG’ Farrah Abraham Snubs Amber Portwood And Declines Wedding Invite

 A post shared by Farrah Abraham (@farrah__abraham) on

-And Farrah’s boyfriend, Simon Saran doesn’t seem to be too excited about the open cast invite and previously mocked Amber and Matt’s upcoming wedding to Radar Online.
+And Farrah’s boyfriend, Simon Saran, doesn’t seem to be too excited about the open cast invite and previously mocked Amber and Matt’s upcoming wedding to Radar Online.

 “I haven’t been to a circus in a while, it could be fun!”

-The tension between Simon, Matt, and Amber erupted after Simon’s series of Snapchat roasts — particularly one in which he said Matt Baier, 45, looked like a pedophile.
-Dr. Drew asked Farrah about Simon’s statement and their nonchalant response ignited some pretty fierce emotions in Amber — which, in turn, resulted in a near physical brawl between Amber and Farrah and a wrestling match between Matt and Farrah’s father, Michael Abraham.
+The tension between Simon, Matt, and Amber erupted after Simon’s Snapchat roasts, particularly one in which he said Matt Baier, 45, looked like a pedophile.
+Dr. Drew asked Farrah about Simon’s statement, and their nonchalant response ignited some pretty fierce emotions in Amber, which, in turn, resulted in a near-physical brawl between Amber and Farrah and a wrestling match between Matt and Farrah’s father, Michael Abraham.

 Amber Portwood and Matt Baier were promptly escorted off the Teen Mom OG stage by security, as Abraham fired back at the couple, “Michael, do you want to call police on the criminals?
 Because they need to visit jail.”

 Saran also slammed Portwood and Baier who were visiting their new home.

 “All of a sudden everyone is buying a house… Everyone got their MTV bonuses and got no jobs!
 You actually need to have a job and do something with your life to have an office Matt!”

 Months after the fight and before the wedding snub, Amber Portwood said was working to put the events behind her.